WebOrigami/docs/content/pattern/transform.md

 ## Transform the keys

-The first step is to transform the extension on the keys from `.md` to `.html`.

 When dealing with content, we often use an extension in a name as a type signature to indicate the type of data contained therein.

-In this case, we want the keys of the transformed map to reflect the fact its contents are HTML.
+In this case, we want the keys of the transformed map to reflect the fact its contents are no longer markdown, but HTML instead.
+So the first step in our transformation is to change the file extensions on the keys from `.md` to `.html`.

 ```js
   *keys() {